-- ☑ Comparative data used when interpreting results and deciding on changes for improvements. - □ National standards, collaboration with sister programs and/or research data were used to ensure the program was held to high standards. - 6.
-Complete the chart below or attach documentation of the assessment results that includes the data included below.
+X Comparative data used when interpreting results and deciding on changes for improvements.

+□ National standards, collaboration with sister programs and/or research data were used to ensure the program was held to high standards.

+6. Complete the chart below or attach documentation of the assessment results that includes the data included below.
 Results should include total number of students assessed, the distribution of scores, relevant and detailed interpretation, student strengths and weaknesses, and whether the target was met.

-Program Learning Outcomes Assessment Results/Conclusion 1.
+Assessment Results/Conclusion Program Learning Outcomes 1.
 Written Communications - Students will demonstrate written communication skills appropriate for business situations Students are required to master the homework assignments to gain knowledge needed to complete chapter tests and prepare for competency assignment.
 All students are instructed to complete these assignments with most completing as instructed.
 Of the students actively enrolled 70% successfully passed the program with a C or better.
 2. Quantitative Reasoning and Financial Analysis Skills - Students will demonstrate the ability to perform basic financial analysis.
 Students take a comprehensive final exam.
 Exam includes multiple choice and fill in the blank questions related to topics covered throughout the course.
 Students in the traditional face to face classes did very well and had an average score of 70% acceptable or proficient, however, online students scored an average of 68% passing on the exam.
 3. Competency in Discipline - Students will demonstrate the ability to apply theories and methods to the solution of common types of problems related to their academic field of study Students are required to complete a competency based assignment.
-Accounting II: Students are required to analyze a 10K report with an average of students enrolled and on average 80%or higher.
+Accounting II: Students are required to analyze a 10K report with an average of students enrolled and on average 80% or higher.
 Accounting I students are required to complete an accounting cycle assignment where most students average 70% or higher.
 Financial Analysis students must complete a business using power point based upon previous accounting classes.
 Students generally score 80% or better.

-- 7. Describe your use of results, including planned improvements to the program and/or any follow-up studies that confirmed that changes have improved student learning.
+7. Describe your use of results, including planned improvements to the program and/or any follow-up studies that confirmed that changes have improved student learning.

 The plan of action is to continue with both summative and formative assessment technique in each accounting course by aligning leaning both Course and Program leaning objectives.
 Review all previous assessment data with adjunct accounting faculty and make adjustment were needed.
 We currently only have 1 full-time Accounting Faculty.
+If there are areas where the majority of the students do not meet the standards set, those areas are readdressed.
+By spending extra time in these areas, students have shown improvement in their assessment scores and success rates.
+Modifications regarding comprehensive exams, case analysis, and projects.

-Due to Covid-19 we had to modify class instruction to accommodate both face to face and online learning platforms.
-I've made some modifications regarding comprehensive exams, case analysis, and projects. - 8.
-What specific changes were implemented this year based on last year's results?
+8. What specific changes were implemented this year based on last year's results?

 Majority of students in both traditional & online classes completed the Accounting Analysis Project.
 We will continue to provide sample projects, rubrics, and additional guidance to ensure each student has the opportunity for success.
 We will also continue to teach chapter content associated with each component outlined in project rubric.
-We also will provide additional correspondence via email, blackboard, and phone.
+We will continue to teach the accounting cycle for our Accounting I courses.
+We also will provide additional tutoring in the campus center, correspondence via email, blackboard, and phone.

-What specific budgetary resources are needed for your program based on your assessment results?
+9. What specific budgetary resources are needed for your program based on your assessment results?